ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 The measured current value of a ganged pin group will reflect the total combined current across all ganged channels that map to the pin group.
 Whereas, the measured voltage value will reflect a common voltage for all of the ganged channels mapped to the pin group.

 > [!NOTE]
-> If the MeasureWhen property is set to AutomaticallyAfterSourceComplete, only the first measurement taken will return valid data.
+> If the `MeasureWhen` property is set to `AutomaticallyAfterSourceComplete`, only the first measurement taken will return valid data.
 To generate a subsequent measurements you must must re-initiate the output.
 > It is advised to use `ConfigureMeasureSettings` method for measure only workflows, to ensure the measurement is successful.
 Properties like `MeasureWhen` and `MeasureTrigger` should not be configured for individual ganged pins.
 Doing so will result in an exception being thrown.
 >
 > ```cs